 Conduct acoustical field testing of the existing construction to identify the acoustical properties of the existing construction.
-Preconstruction Acoustical Field Testing can provide critical information needed for the appropriate acoustical design.
+Acoustical Field Testing can provide critical information needed for the appropriate acoustical design.

 Submit a final report of the final measured acoustical values and a comparison with the project design criteria to validate the acoustical performance of the facility.